alixinne/glslt/README.md

 Note how the template function calls have been replaced by regular GLSL functions.
 This code can be directly used in an OpenGL application.

-### Non-capturing lambda template function parameters
+### Lambda template function parameters

-`glslt` also supports *non-capturing lambda template function parameters*.
+`glslt` also supports *lambda template function parameters*.
 Instead of passing a function name as a parameter to the templated function, you may pass an expression.
-Currently, this expression has to be non-capturing, meaning it cannot use local variables or parameters from the calling functions.
+This expression may capture local variables and parameters, which will be taken into account when instantiating the template.
 Here is an example:

 ```glsl
 float sdf3d(in vec3 p);